Bonsai Project

 On product list page we redirect on a product button click

-2. On the product.html page we need to get the query string from our url
+2. On the product.html page we need to get the query string from our url In the js page for it:

 // our url is .../product.html?id=1